More Dark Tales of Cryptids and Park Rangers

 Welcome back!
 The creatures that lurk in the wilderness have missed you.

 Enter the forest once again, flashlight trembling as you search for the unnatural sounds you heard just outside the perceived protection of the light from the campfire.
 Don’t worry, I’m sure it was nothing.
 It definitely wasn’t a bloodthirsty creature watching you from the shadows, waiting for you to let your guard down so it can creep up and grab you unawares.
 I’m sure it just wants to have you for dinner.
-Umm… I meant to have you
+Umm… I meant to have you over for dinner.
+Yeah, that’s what I meant to say.

 These eight stories will transport you back to the forest, where nothing is certain except danger, and staying alert means staying alive… hopefully.